-If this is your first visit to our site, Dancing With The Black Dog is a registered charity dedicated to eradicating the stigma of anxiety and depression, mainly through our global campaign called “It’s OK To Say If You Don’t Feel OK”.
-So no matter where you live, we can send our campaign lapel pins to you.
+Dancing With The Black Dog started off as one man’s candid blog about how he beat anxiety and depression.
+Nowadays it has transformed into a registered charity dedicated to eradicating the stigma of anxiety and depression, mainly through our global campaign called “It’s OK To Say If You Don’t Feel OK” which we launched in 2015.
+We are based in Australia, but we have global reach – and no matter where you live in the world, we can send our campaign lapel pins, badges, patches and stickers to you.

 It’s OK To Say If You Don’t Feel OK

 When it comes to anxiety and depression, we believe in the utmost importance of talking about your feelings, and encouraging others to do the same.
 And whether you suffer from a mental illness or not, we believe in a world where we can all have a means of conveying to everyone we encounter that it’s OK to say if you don’t feel OK.
-Which is why we have launched our global “It’s OK To Say If You Don’t Feel OK” campaign.
+Which is why we launched our global “It’s OK To Say If You Don’t Feel OK” campaign in 2015.

 Which is also why we have created a global Get Help Now page, containing contact details for where you can get immediate help from mental health organisations in ten countries around the world.